Assassination of Martin Luther King Jr.: Escape and capture

-The Remington Gamemaster Model 760 Ray allegedly used to assassinate Dr. Martin Luther King, found within just half an hour of the shooting.

-A diagram made by the FBI of the second floor of Bessie Brewer's rooming house, showing the bathroom window Ray fired from, as well as his probable escape route.
+Diagram made by the FBI of the second floor of Bessie Brewer's rooming house, showing the bathroom window Ray fired from, as well as his probable escape route.

 Shortly after the shot that killed King was fired, witnesses saw a white man, later believed to be James Earl Ray, fleeing from a rooming-house across the street from the Lorraine Motel.
-At 6:10 p.m., the first description of the shooter was dispatched, before police found a package dumped at room 5B.
+At 6:10 pm, the first description of the shooter was dispatched, before police found a package dumped at room 5B.
 This package included a rifle and binoculars, both bearing Ray's fingerprints.
-After its discovery at 6:30 p.m., this bundle was handed over to the FBI at 8:15.
+After its discovery at 6:30 pm, this bundle was handed over to the FBI at 8:15.

 After a manhunt that lasted more than two months, Ray was caught at London's Heathrow Airport while attempting to leave for Brussels, Belgium using a falsified Canadian passport under the name of Ramon George Sneyd on June 8, 1968.
 At check-in, the ticket agent noticed the name on his passport was on a Royal Canadian Mounted Police watchlist.

-Ray was then extradited to Memphis on July 19, before confessing to the assassination on March 10, 1969, the day of his 41st birthday.
-On the advice of his attorney Percy Foreman, Ray took a guilty plea to avoid a conviction and potential death penalty.
-Ray was sentenced to a 99-year prison term, but he recanted his confession three days later.
+Ray was then extradited to Memphis on July 19, before confessing to the assassination the next year on March 10, 1969, the day of his 41st birthday.
+On the advice of his attorney, Percy Foreman, Ray took a guilty plea to avoid a conviction and potential death penalty.
+Ray was sentenced by Judge W. Preston Battle to a 99-year prison term, but he recanted his confession three days later.

 Ray and seven other convicts escaped from Brushy Mountain State Penitentiary in Petros, Tennessee, on June 10, 1977.
 All eight escapees were recaptured on June 13 and returned to prison.
 A year was added to Ray's sentence.
 Another escape attempt was performed by Ray on November 9, 1979, but the plan was foiled when a guard spotted him crawling along the base of the prison wall, covered by a camouflage patterned blanket.

 Ray worked for the remainder of his life unsuccessfully attempting to withdraw his guilty plea and secure a full trial.
-In 1997, King's son Dexter met with Ray; he publicly supported Ray's efforts to obtain a retrial.
+In 1997, King's son, Dexter, met with Ray; he publicly supported Ray's efforts to obtain a retrial.
 William Francis Pepper remained Ray's attorney until Ray's death.
-He carried on the effort to gain a trial on behalf of the King family, who do not believe Ray was responsible, claiming that there was a conspiracy by elements of the government against King.
+He carried on the effort to gain a trial on behalf of the King family, who did not believe Ray was responsible, claiming that there was a conspiracy by elements of the government against King.

-Ray died in prison on April 23, 1998, at the age of 70 from liver failure caused by hepatitis C after being hospitalized more than 15 times, and falling into a coma on three occasions.
+Ray died in prison on April 23, 1998, at the age of 70 from liver failure caused by hepatitis C, after being hospitalized more than 15 times, and falling into a coma on three occasions.
 It was not conclusively determined how Ray contracted the viral infection, but some sources state that he was stabbed while in prison.